 For our open-set SID system, we employ rapid fine-tuning with SRPL or SRPL+ in few-shot settings.
 During the enrollment phase, each target speaker contributing 20 enrolled utterances alongside 20 synthesized utterances for model rapid tuning.
 For SRPL+, we incorporate 1000+ negative samples from unknown speakers, synthesized via ZS-TTS (SynNeg) or sourced from the unused dataset portions (RealNeg).
 The system adapts using a 3-layer MLP, linearly transforming to K-way speaker outputs, and applies the SRPL/SRPL+ loss.

 Fine-tuning the adapter employs an SGD optimizer for 100 epochs, a process completed in mere seconds.
 Rather than using cosine similarity, we evaluate test speaker embeddings against reciprocal points using the calculated logits from Equation (2).
-All RPs are learnable and hyperparameter include λ s are all set equally, without careful search to achieve effectiveness.
+All reciprocal points (RPs) and center points (CPs) are learnable and hyperparameter $\lambda$ s are all set equally to 1, without careful search to achieve effectiveness.

-4. Results
+4. RESULTS